With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

 More data breaches will occur in 2023 due to third-party access to data.
 They are especially vulnerable because of the lack of security around third-party access in the healthcare, educational, and manufacturing sectors if “least privilege” access isn’t implemented.

-Given that TrickBot campaigns are expected to become more prevalent, businesses must remain vigilant and take preventive measures for cybersecurity.
+Given that TrickBot campaigns are expected to become more prevalent, companies must remain vigilant and take preventive measures for cybersecurity.

 Phishing attacks continue to pose severe risks to individuals and organizations worldwide, with cybercriminals employing a variety of domains and strategies to fool and defraud their victims.